Moosieus/blog/content/wordpress.md

 I recall using the Gutenberg editor in earnest on exactly one WordPress project (maybe two), and it proved not worth the trouble.

 ## Pivotal Plugins
-WordPress leaves a lot wanting that's made up for by a handful of pivotal plugins.
-It's been a while since I've dealt with WordPress hands on (thank goodness), but the two that come to mind are **Advanced Custom Fields (ACF)** and **Yoast SEO**.
-Both of them provide functionality relevant to most websites:
+There's lots of functionality relevant to most websites that WordPress doesn't implement, but are instead addressed by popular community plugins.
+Without them, I'd argue that WordPress would feel incomplete for most users.
+The two I most immediately recall are **Advanced Custom Fields (ACF)** and **Yoast SEO**:

 - **ACF** allows users to define schemas for structured content in the database, and to incorporate them into templates.